aludi/AI4EVIR/README.md

 The half-day workshop will feature:

-- A keynote the evaluation of digital findings in forensic casework” by Marouschka Vink from the Netherlands Forensic Institute (NFI)
+- A keynote "the evaluation of digital findings in forensic casework” by Marouschka Vink from the Netherlands Forensic Institute (NFI)
 - Paper presentations on accepted papers
 - A discussion session focused on practical examples